Why did the Titanic sub implode?

 “There hasn’t been an injury in the commercial sub industry in over 35 years.
 It’s obscenely safe, because they have all these regulations,” Rush complained to Smithsonian Magazine in 2019.
 “But it also hasn’t innovated or grown – because they have all these regulations.”

+Privately, in response to a letter from an OceanGate consultant imploring him to be more cautious, Rush reportedly said he was “tired of industry players who try to use a safety argument to stop innovation”, declaring: “We have heard the baseless cries of ‘you are going to kill someone’ way too often.
+I take this as a serious personal insult.”

 The Titan was not a pure research vessel dreamed up by some government agency or coalition of universities.
-It was a commercial vehicle, designed to help OceanGate turn regular Titanic sojourns into a profitable business, and all its decisions followed from that reality.
+It was a commercial vehicle, designed to help OceanGate turn regular Titanic sojourns – and, eventually, the exploitation of undersea resources – into a profitable business, and its design followed from that reality.

 Already many observers are asking the next set of “whys”, questioning the nature of the adventure industry, the wisdom of the super-rich, and the morality of ferrying paying tourists to perhaps the world’s most famous underwater mass grave.

+“I’m struck by the similarity of the Titanic disaster itself, where the captain was repeatedly warned about ice ahead of his ship and yet he steamed at full speed into an ice field on a moonless night,” said James Cameron, the director of the 1999 hit film about the ocean liner, who is also an experienced undersea explorer.

-Those questions are harder to answer and may be debated for just as long as the meaning of the Titanic itself.
+Those questions, however, are harder to answer, and may be debated for just as long as the meaning of the Titanic itself.

+This story was upated at 3:01pm Pacific Time on Friday 23 June 2023 with new details of Stockton Rush’s past comments.

 Join our commenting forum